-The leadership of Houghton College continued under the guidance of Wilber T. Dayton from 1972 until 1976.
-Dr. Daniel R. Chamberlain assumed the presidency of Houghton College in September 1976 and served until his retirement in the spring or 2006.
+The leadership of Houghton College continued under the guidance of Wilber T. Dayton from 1972 until 1976 and Dr. Daniel R. Chamberlain from September 1976 - May 2006.
+Dr. Shirley A. Mullen assumed the presidency of Houghton College in June 2006.
 Current enrollment is approximately 1,200.